AsBuiltReport/AsBuiltReport.Core/README.md

     Specifies the file path to a custom style .ps1 script for the report to use.
 .PARAMETER OutputFolderPath
     Specifies the folder path to save the report.
+.PARAMETER Filename
+    Specifies a filename for the report.
 .PARAMETER Timestamp
     Specifies whether to append a timestamp string to the report filename.
     By default, the timestamp string is not added to the report filename.